grandma-collaboration/grandma-cookbook/doc2/8_Skyportal_Use.md

 ![Source Creation](media/sourcecreation.png)

 ### **8.1.1 Adding Classifications**
 Classifications provide clarity on the status and priority of the source.

+Two cases when you handle classification:

+When you have created a new source, add a classification.

+When a new alert comes in through skyportal via email (either a GRB or GW event), check to see if classification is needed to be adjusted.

+Sometimes events are labeled signifigant and GO GRANDMA when they are not.

 - Scroll to the **"Classifications"** section.
 - Select: